 This study will allow us to assess how well the immune systems of children and teenagers respond to immunisation with the Oxford/AstraZeneca Covid-19 vaccine (also known as ChAdOx1 nCoV-19).
-It will also add value to our research and understanding of COVID-19 as a disease as well as contributing to our data on the safe use of this vaccine in children.
+It will also give us valuable information on safety aspects of the vaccine.
 The data from this study may be used to support further larger scale trials in children, the results of which may be used by AstraZeneca to support approvals of this vaccine for use in children in the future.

-Children from Black, Asian and Minority Ethnic groups (BAME) are welcomed to take part in this study.
+Children from Black, Asian and Minority Ethnic groups (BAME) are particularly welcome to take part in this study.